semantic-flow/sflo/documentation/concept.namespace.segment.md

 A namespace segment is a single folder name that extends the namespace (URL) path.
 The concatenation of folder names yields the full namespace path for a node.

 - Concept vs content URL semantics: see [[concept.url]]
-- How relative identifiers are resolved: see [[concept.relative-identifier]]
+- How relative identifiers are resolved: see [[concept.intramesh-identifier]]

 ## Naming (recommended)